christopheschellinck/DNN_Project6/readme_CNN_project.md

 ### the making of a model that is pretrained: MobileNet from Keras
 * model_mobilenet.py
 * Those pretrained models enables to make use of it's complete potential and use all layers not-fully connected CNN layers or some of them.
 This happens by freezing some we don't want to be activated.
-* the results of the training can be found in20200112training_results.odt
+* the results of the training can be found in 20200112training_results.odt

 ### apply data augmentation
 * in order to improve the model and reduce overfitting, data augmentation was applied: due to a discrepancy between the model's 'accuracy' and 'validation_accuracy':
 * by modifying the brightness of the images, we got the most optimized results.
 We used several options and combinations but that option was the best.

+### Predictions
+* The predictions can be found in the separate file predictions.py and integrated in the app_CNN.py one

 ### performance evaluation of the model
 * performance_measure.py

 ### Deployment technologies Flask, Docker and Heroku
--> app_CNN.py includes the preprocessing of the single image provided and the prediction and the flask code -> file making use of flask: model_flask_test.py
+* app_CNN.py includes the preprocessing of the single image provided and the prediction and the flask code
+* file making use of flask: app_CNN.py
--> Dockerfile
+* Dockerfile
--> Procfile for Heroku
+* Procfile for Heroku

 ### Data
 * the repo also contains the data under the folder 'skin cancer', in *.BMP format* that is used for this project